SpicyMarshmellow/ComfyUI-EZ-AF-Nodes/README.md

 # Nodes

 ## File Loader Nodes
-File loader nodes allows visual and intuitive selection of prompts, tags or other texts via custom UI.
+File loader nodes allows visually pleasing and intuitive selection of prompts, tags or other texts with custom UI.
-All loader nodes can output single or multiple texts based on selection, as well as randomize selection or batch all texts.
+Loader nodes can output single or multiple texts based on selection, as well as randomize selection or batch/list all texts.
 All loader nodes can read files form subdirectories.
+Loader nodes keep selections on workflow load or page refresh.

 ## File Structure
 Files are loaded from directories within `comfyui-ez-af-nodes` project, populate these directories with your custom presets as you like

 ```
 comfyui-ez-af-nodes/
-├── PROMPTS/          # For prompt text files
+├── PROMPTS/          # For prompt text files and thumbnails
 ├── CSV/              # For CSV data files
 └── TAGS/             # For tag files
 ```